ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 > [!primary]
 > It is highly recommended to keep equipment up-to-date with the latest patches and updates.
 >
-> Also ANSSI demands to host production environments on a separate and dedicated infrastructure, and to keep them isolated from non-production environments such as development and test environments.
+> Also ANSSI<sup>1</sup> demands to host production environments on a separate and dedicated infrastructure, and to keep them isolated from non-production environments such as development and test environments.
 >

+<sup>1</sup> Agence nationale de la sécurité des systèmes d'information

 ## Concept elements